Yosuke-workvivo/Workvivo-OTP/README.md

 A web application that generates One-Time Passcodes (OTP) for Workvivo users through API.
 This application provides a simple web interface where users can enter their email address to receive a secure OTP for authentication.
-Once Time Passcode feature will need to be enabled.
-Please contact Workvivo support before starting. `#f03c15`
-$${\color{red}Red}$$

 ## What This Application Does

-The application consists of:
+### Before you begin:

+$${\color{red}Note}$$ "Once Time Passcode" feature will need to be enabled on Workvivo tenant.
+Please contact Workvivo support before starting.
 1. **Forgot your password?
 Link**: Please contact Workvivo support to link your website to "Forgot your password?" on login screen.
-2. **Workvivo configuratoin**: Make sure "Authentication Mode" is configured to "Mixed" under "Authentication Settings"(Workvivo Web Portal)
+2. **Workvivo configuratoin**: Make sure "Authentication Mode" is "Mixed" under "Authentication Settings".
+(Workvivo Web Portal)
-3. **Web Interface**: A clean, responsive HTML form where users can enter their email address
-4. **OTP Generation**: A backend API endpoint that generates secure OTPs using Workvivo's API
+3. **User who can use OTP**: User will need to be capable of OTP Password Reset. (refer to "Login users who can use One Time Passcode" section.)
-5. **JWT Authentication**: Secure token-based authentication using RSA256 signing
+4. **JWT Authentication**: Secure token-based authentication using RSA256 signing is required. (refer to "Required Files" section.)
-6. **Real-time Response**: Immediate feedback showing the generated OTP, expiration time, and login URL

 ### Key Features